charlesreid1/how-do-i-heroku/docs/index.md

 acts as middleware, more gracefully handling connections from clients and making requests to the Flask app on their behalf.

-There are two flavors of Flask: flask, and bottle.
-While flask is itself very lightweight, bottle is even lighter-weight.

 [**Deploying flask apps on heroku**](flask.md) - a customizable python server

-[**Deploying bottle apps on heroku**](bottle.md) - an extremely lightweight python server

 ### Python: how do I use OAuth from a flask application on heroku?